 - Super simple: this recipe comes together so quickly once you're done prepping the vegetables.
 Buying the cabbage pre-cut (no judgment from us!) or using a food processor to do the heavy lifting makes the recipe even easier.

-- BBQ superstar: this coleslaw is perfect as a stand alone side dish, or as a topping on veggie burgers, pulled pork, and pretty much anything else that might be coming off the grill.
+- BBQ superstar: this vegan coleslaw is perfect as a stand alone side dish, or as a topping on veggie burgers, pulled "pork" mushrooms, grilled tofu, and pretty much anything else that might be coming off the grill.

 - Purple & Green Cabbage: we used a mixture of both, but feel free to use one or the other.